-In addition to these, we find the Sexual and Reproductive Rights - SRR: for the integrity and ownership of their body, to receive affective and sexual education in the family and at school, to have the sexual and affective life they desire and is possible to achieve, to make decisions about their lives, among others.
+In addition to these, we find the Sexual and Reproductive Rights - SRR: for the integrity and ownership of their body, to receive affective and sexual education in the family and at school, to have the sexual and affective life they desire and is possible to the exercise of their SRR.

+achieve, to make decisions about their lives, among others.
 Notwithstanding the foregoing, in practice this is not true nor is it completely exercised.